-The initial public offering price of the Bonds maturing on August 1, 2025, August 1, 2027 and August 15, 2028 (the "Discount Bonds") is less than the principal amount payable on each of the Discount Bonds at maturity.
+The initial public offering price of the Bonds maturing on August 1, 2022 through and including August 1, 2032 (the "Discount Bonds") is less than the principal amount payable on each of the Discount Bonds at maturity.
 The difference between the initial public offering price at which a substantial amount of each of the Discount Bonds was sold and the principal amount payable at maturity of each of the Discount Bonds constitutes original issue discount.
 Bond Counsel is of the opinion that the appropriate portion of the original issue discount allocable to the original and each subsequent owner of the Discount Bonds will be treated for federal income tax purposes as interest not includable in gross income under Section 103 of the Code to the same extent as stated interest on the Discount Bonds.
-Under Section 1288 of the Code, original issue discount Bonds accrues on the basis of economic accrual.
+Under Section 1288 of the Code, original issue discount on the Discount Bonds accrues on the basis of economic accrual.
 The basis of an initial purchaser of a Discount Bond acquired at the initial public offering price of the Discount Bond will be increased by the amount of such accrued discount.
-Owners of the Discount Bonds should consult their own tax advisors with respect to the Discount Bonds and the tax accounting treatment of accrued interest.
+Owners of the Discount Bonds should consult their own tax advisors with respect to the determination for federal income tax purposes of the original issue discount properly accruable with respect to the Discount Bonds and the tax accounting treatment of accrued interest.